saizhang0218/sai-personal-website/content/publication/example3/index.md

 ---
-title: "Succinct and Robust Multi-Agent Communication With Temporal Message Control"
+title: "Term Quantization:Furthering Quantization at Run Time"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Jieyu Lin
+- H.T.
+Kung
-- Qi Zhang
+- Bradley McDanel

 # Author notes (optional)
 #author_notes:
+- "Equal contribution"
-#- "Equal contribution"
+- "Equal contribution"
-#- "Equal contribution"
+- "Equal contribution"

-date: "2020-12-01T00:00:00Z"
+date: "2020-11-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).